Setting Up your Novel for Success

 Any work of fiction requires a strong narrative voice.
-It is best to keep narration to main characters.
+It is best to keep narration to the main characters.
 You can write from one character’s point of view throughout, or switch between multiple characters as you go along (this is more challenging).
 Decide what will work best for you and your novel.

 Action step – decide what voice works best for you and your story.

-Theme can be looked at as answering the question – ‘I get what happened, but so what?’
+The theme can be looked at as answering the question – ‘I get what happened, but so what?’
 Some writers start out with their theme in mind, while others find their themes in the novels they write.
 Themes can range from good vs. evil, man vs. woman, the power of love and friendship etc.